michaeldfallen/michaeldfallen.github.io/_posts/2015-03-24-story-writing-embed-context.markdown

 specific need you are trying to document could be confused for being needed in a different circumstance.

-    As a conveyancer who is waiting for a change on the register I want to be notified of that change
+    As a conveyancer who is waiting for a discharge
+    I want to be notified of that change
     So that I can proceed with my case as soon as possible